silvia-badoz/rh-trainees/readme.md

-# Technical Exercice for first recruitment stage
+# Technical Exercise for first recruitment stage

 You can choose between Frontend, Mobile, or Backend exercise.